A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Covariant Group Representations on Hilbert Modules

-More generally, let $(\A,S; E,T)$ be a $G$-system and $\A$ is a \Stoneanalgebra.
+More generally, let $(\A,S; E,T)$ be a $G$-system and $\A$ be a \Stoneanalgebra.
 Then by extending each operator $T_t$ to the order completion $E^\sim$ of $E$ we obtain a KH-dynamical system $(\A,S; E^\sim,T)$, called the {\emdf (order-)completion} of the original system.

 \begin{example} In the situation of \cref{simpleex}\ref{simpleex2}, suppose that $\Om$ is a Stonean space.
 Then the $G$-system $(\Ce(\Om), S; \Ce(\Om;H),T)$ determines a KH-dynamical system

 (cf.\ \cref{comp-COm}) where $T_t$ is again defined as $T_tf \defeq \Phi_t \circ f \circ \vphi_t^{-1}$ (on representatives $f$). \end{example}